davisanc/AzureSecurityLabs/README.md

 #### Rule Priority
 Consider the following when creating security group rules...

-- Security group rules run in priority order, with the lowest priority rule being evaluated first.
+- Security group rules run in priority order, with the rule given the *lowest* priority number being evaluated *first*.
-- Leave a reasonable gap between your rules.
-It makes for a lot of work to try and retro-fit a new rule with a higher priority in between rules priorties 4,5 and 6 than 140, 150 and 160.
+- Leave a reasonable gap between your rule numbers.
+It makes for a lot of work to try and retro-fit a new rule with a higher priority in between rules with priority numbers 4,5 and 6 than it does with numbers 140, 150 and 160.
-- The first **Deny** rule encountered by the evaluation instantly deny the access.
+- The first **Deny** rule encountered by the evaluation instantly denies the access.

-### 4.2 - Attach the security group to the SQL Server network interface / NIC
+### 4.2 - Attach the security group to the SQL Server Network Interface Card (NIC)

-Follow these steps to attach the new NSG to the network interface of the SQL VM...
+Follow these steps to attach the new NSG to the virtual network interface of the SQL VM...

 ![NSG-inbound-sql](/images/attach-NSG-NIC.PNG)